damachine/damachine/readme.md

 ---

-💾 Computers have been part of my life since the early 90s with the Amiga.
-In the 2000s, I earned my MCSE and worked professionally in IT-Administration.
-Since around 2013, Linux (mainly Arch 🐧) has been my daily driver – and my favorite playground for learning, breaking, and fixing things.
+💾 Computers have been part of my life since the early 90s.

-🔧 Over the years, I discovered that **knowledge only grows when shared**.
-That’s why I’m here: to give something back to the open source community.

 ---